Paul Krugman: Academic career

 Krugman became an assistant professor at Yale University in September 1977.
 He joined the faculty at MIT in 1979.
 From 1982 to 1983, Krugman spent a year working at the Reagan White House as a staff member of the Council of Economic Advisers.
 He rejoined MIT as a full professor in 1984.
-Krugman has also taught at Stanford, Yale, and the London School of Economics.
+Krugman has also taught at Stanford and the London School of Economics.

 In 2000, Krugman joined Princeton University as Professor of Economics and International Affairs.
 He is also currently Centenary Professor at the London School of Economics, and a member of the Group of Thirty international economic body.
 He has been a research associate at the National Bureau of Economic Research since 1979.
 Krugman was President of the Eastern Economic Association in 2010.
 In February 2014, he announced that he would be retiring from Princeton in June 2015 and that he would be joining the faculty at the Graduate Center of the City University of New York.

 Paul Krugman has written extensively on international economics, including international trade, economic geography, and international finance.
 The Research Papers in Economics project ranks him among the world's most influential economists.
 Krugman's International Economics: Theory and Policy, co-authored with Maurice Obstfeld, is a standard undergraduate textbook on international economics.
 He is also co-author, with Robin Wells, of an undergraduate economics text which he says was strongly inspired by the first edition of Paul Samuelson's classic textbook.
 Krugman also writes on economic topics for the general public, sometimes on international economic topics but also on income distribution and public policy.

 The Nobel Prize Committee stated that Krugman's main contribution is his analysis of the effects of economies of scale, combined with the assumption that consumers appreciate diversity, on international trade and on the location of economic activity.
 The importance of spatial issues in economics has been enhanced by Krugman's ability to popularize this complicated theory with the help of easy-to-read books and state-of-the-art syntheses.
 "Krugman was beyond doubt the key player in 'placing geographical analysis squarely in the economic mainstream' ... and in conferring it the central role it now assumes."